BabayevAsad/library-management-system/README.md

 Technologies Used

-1).NET (ASP.NET Core)
+1) .NET (ASP.NET Core)
-2)Entity Framework Core (EF Core)
+2) Entity Framework Core (EF Core)
-3)MediatR for CQRS pattern
+3) MediatR for CQRS pattern
-4)LINQ for querying collections efficiently
+4) LINQ for querying collections efficiently
-5)JWT Authentication
+5) JWT Authentication
-6)Memory Caching
+6) Memory Caching
-7)SQL Server / PostgreSQL (configurable database support) 8)FluentValidation for request validation
+7) SQL Server / PostgreSQL (configurable database support)
+8) FluentValidation for request validation
-9)Dependency Injection
+9) Dependency Injection

 ## Find a bug?
 If you found any problem or would like to improve this project, please feel free to reach out to me at **asad_babayev@outlook.com** or submit an issue using the issues tab above.
 If you would like to submit a PR with a fix, please reference the issue you are addressing.